tpq/exprso/README.md

     ##   acc sens spec auc
     ## 1   1    1    1   1

-When constructing a classifier using **build** modules, we can only specify one set of parameters.
+When constructing a classifier using **build** modules, we can only specify one set of parameters at a time.
 However, investigators often want to test models across a vast range of parameters.
 We provide the `plGrid` function for high-throughput parameter searches.
 This function wraps not only classifier construction, but deployment as well.
 By supplying a non-`NULL` argument to `fold`, this function will also calculate *v*-fold cross-validation using the training set.

 ``` r
 pl <- plGrid(array.train,